Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Properties of the Integrands

 These oscillations in $k$ are damped in the lensing contribution, as the real part of the lensing kernel peaks halfway between the observer and source, due to the $(d-r)(d)$ dependence, and therefore the sharp cut-offs are partially smoothed.
 The imaginary part however just has a $(d-r)$ dependence and therefore has a sharp cut-off at the observer.
 Furthermore, as the lensing kernel is comparatively small close to the source, this therefore reduces the relative size of the lensing contribution to the I\texttimes S term.

-The single tracer 2D I\texttimes I integrand, \cref{fig:II_integrand}, is symmetric (anti-symmetric) for the even (odd) multipoles about $r_1=r_2$.
-Thus, while the integrand is non-zero for the odd multipoles, the total contribution is zero.
-For the I\texttimes S the two integrals (IS and SI) cancel in the single tracer multipoles.
-However, when we consider the cross-power spectrum of two different tracers, these symmetries are broken, and as such, just like the local relativistic contributions, there are non-zero imaginary contributions to the odd multipoles.
+The single tracer 2D I\texttimes I integrand, \cref{fig:II_integrand_ream}, is symmetric (anti-symmetric) for the even (odd) multipoles about $y_1=y_2$ for $t=1/2$ but this symmetry is broken for other LOS choices.
+This, therefore generates the imaginary dipole signal for an endpoint LOS as in the Yamamoto estimator, \cref{eq:yamamoto}.
+Similarly, for the I\texttimes S term, the two integrals (IS and SI) only cancel in the single tracer odd parity multipoles for $t=1/2$.
+However, when we consider the cross-power spectrum of two different tracers, these symmetries are broken just like the local relativistic contributions case.